rootKot/godot4-dev-console/README.md

 - Simple setup and usage
 - Toggle the console with the press of the ` key
 - Navigate previous commands with ease using the arrow keys
-- Define custom commands for your game (Currently in Development)
+- Define custom commands for your game

 ## Installation